Website monitoring

 - Click Save Changes

-That's it!
-Flowguard will automatically start monitoring your website.
+Flowguard will start monitoring your website automatically.

 To access the monitoring dashboard: